HibaKob/MicroBundleCompute/README.md

 ### Get a copy of the microbundle compute repository on your local machine

 The best way to do this is to create a GitHub account and ``clone`` the repository.
 However, you can also download the repository by clicking the green ``Code`` button and selecting ``Download ZIP``.
-Downloaded and unzip the ``microbundlecompute-main`` folder and place it in a convenient location on your computer.
+Download and unzip the ``MicroBundleCompute-master`` folder and place it in a convenient location on your computer.

 Alternatively, you can run the following command in a terminal:
 ```bash
 git clone https://github.com/elejeune11/MicroBundleCompute.git
 ```
+Following this step, ``MicroBundleCompute`` folder will be downloaded in your ''terminal'' directory.

 ### Create and activate a conda virtual environment